Manley & Manley In the News

-As a highly regarded Michigan criminal defense attorney and one of the area’s few Board Certified Criminal Trial Experts, attorney Michael P. Manley is no stranger to cases that have gotten a great deal of media attention.
-Read on to see some of his most highly publicized cases.
+As a highly regarded Michigan criminal defense attorneys, the lawyers at Manley & Manley are no stranger to cases that have gotten a great deal of media attention.
+Read on to see some of our most highly publicized cases.
 Note that these stories represent only the small portion of our practice that has received outside media attention.

-No matter what sort of criminal matter you’re facing, attorney Manley will put his extensive trial experience and winning strategies to work for you.
+No matter what sort of criminal matter you’re facing, we will put our extensive trial experience and winning strategies to work for you.
 Contact us today to schedule your free consultation.

 - Fatal Rock-Throwing Case